-Now that you’ve got all the information on how to get to Tulum, where to stay in Tulum and all the logistics, let’s get to the fun stuff!
+Now that you’ve got all the information on how to get to Tulum, where to stay, and all the logistics, let’s get to the fun stuff.

-So without further ado, here is my Ultimate Tulum Travel Guide which includes 15 Epic Things To Do In Tulum!
+So without further ado, here is my ultimate Tulum travel guide which includes 20 Epic Things To Do In Tulum!

 #1 SWIM AT PLAYA PARAISO (PARADISE BEACH)

-Hands down one of the best things to do in Tulum when you arrive is head straight to the beach and the most beautiful is Playa Paraiso which translates to Paradise Beach.
+Hands down one of the best things to do when you arrive is to head straight to the beach and the most beautiful is Playa Paraiso which translates to Paradise Beach.
 Located on Tulum’s northern stretch of coastline, Playa Paraiso is a hard-to-beat destination!

 The name says it all – Playa Paraiso is indeed a slice of paradise and the most popular beach in Tulum.
-With a long stretch of glistening white sands, a palm tree fringed shoreline and azure blue waters, Playa Paraiso is not to be missed on your list of things to do in Tulum Mexico!
+With a long stretch of glistening white sands, a palm tree fringed shoreline, and azure blue waters, Playa Paraiso is not to be missed!

 If you’re looking for an awesome day at the beach, Playa Paraiso is your best pick.
 There are plenty of beach chairs and umbrellas to use, all you need to do is purchase something from the beachside restaurant and bar, or if you’re on a budget you can perch up under a coconut palm for free.